rsnodgrass/hass-lunos/README.md

 ### Wireless and Alexa Integration

-For a clean LUNOS installation, assigning a [Lutron Caséta Pico Fan Speed Controller](http://www.lutron.com/TechnicalDocumentLibrary/Caseta_Fan_Control_Sell_Sheet.pdf) (PD-FSQN-WH-R) to a
+One idea for a clean physical LUNOS switch installation is assigning a [Lutron Caséta Pico Fan Speed Controller](http://www.lutron.com/TechnicalDocumentLibrary/Caseta_Fan_Control_Sell_Sheet.pdf) (PD-FSQN-WH-R) to a
 LUNOS fan within Home Assistant allows extremely slick and simple control of a LUNOS fan in a single gang outlet box in an occupied space.
 The larger W1 and W2 control switches can then be "hidden" in a utility room or closet.